 The rivalry of the Greeks and Etruscans led to the weakening of both rivals, which created conditions for expansion for the Italian peoples within the peninsula.
 The growing Italian population, especially of the tribes inhabiting the poor, waterless Apennine range, looked for new life opportunities and fled the mountains in large numbers in order to conquer the fertile coastal plains.
 This migration continued with varying degrees of intensity throughout the fifth and fourth centuries BCE and took on a particularly great size among the Samnites, a valiant tribe inhabiting the middle Apennines.
 Strong and young Samnites descended from the mountains and gradually conquered much of southern Italy.
-They fell prey to both the Etruscan Capua and the Greek Kyme at the end of the 5th century BCE
+They fell prey to both the Etruscan Capua and the Greek Kyme at the end of the 5th century BCE.

 After the liquidation of the kingdom and the Etruscan rule, the situation of Rome was not so bright and beautiful.
-Rome’s position in Lazio was not the strongest, and there were many other cities in the region that did not recognize the sovereignty of Rome.
+Rome’s position in Latium was not the strongest, and there were many other cities in the region that did not recognize the sovereignty of Rome.
 It was also exposed to the onslaught of the still strong Etruscans who, even temporarily in 500 BCE, were to take over Rome for a short time.
-Only the support of the Latins and the alliance with them changed the face of the conflict.
-Although initially the Latin Americans did not want to recognize the presidency of Rome in the Latin Union, existing since royal times, but threatened by the Wolsks, and then beaten by the Romans at Lake Regillus, a fact that is being questioned, they concluded an agreement with Rome in 493 BCE, the so-called foedus Cassianum.
+Only the support of the Latins and their alliance with them changed the face of the conflict.
+Although initially the Latins did not want to recognize the presidency of Rome in the Latin Union, existing since royal times, but were threatened by the Volscii, and then beaten by the Romans at Lake Regillus, a fact that is being questioned, they concluded an agreement with Rome in 493 BCE, the so-called foedus Cassianum.
 It regulated the mutual relationship of both partners on an equal basis (the so-called foedus aequum).
 The command over the army was probably supposed to change: once it was to be in the hands of the Romans, once in the hands of the Latins.
 With time, however, Rome gained such an advantage that it secured the exclusivity of the command.
 Thanks to this alliance to the south, Rome could devote itself to defending its northern border.

 From the beginning of the 5th century BCE, battles were fought with numerous enemies: the city of Veii, and highlander tribes (Sabines, Aequi and Volsci).
 According to tradition, in 450 BCE the Sabines, led by Appius Herdonius, captured Rome for a short time.
 Gradually, however, Rome, thanks to its urban organization and the permanent leadership provided by the Senate, managed not only to repel the attacks of the mountain tribes, but with the support of the Latins, to launch a victorious offensive, the result of which was the expansion of Roman territory at the expense of the Aequi and Volsci.

 The proof of the growing power of Rome, whose supremacy extended to a large area of the Tyrrhenian Sea coast in central Italy at the end of the 5th century BCE, was the settlement in its favour of a long-lasting conflict with the Etruscan city of Veye, the main commercial competitor of the city on the Tyrrhenian coast.
-Only after long years of fighting and a siege lasting from 406 to 396 BCE, the Roman army under the command of the dictator Camillus captured and destroyed the city, and incorporated its territory into the Roman state.
+Only after long years of fighting and a siege lasting from 406 to 396 BCE, did the Roman army under the command of the dictator Camillus captured and destroyed the city, and incorporated its territory into the Roman state.

 Unexpectedly, a great danger has arisen north of the borders of Rome, Celts.
 Initially, they fought mainly against the Etruscans, who took control of the Po Plain.
 Various Celtic peoples also settled there, among which the strongest was the tribe of Boii.
 The Celts harassed almost all of Italy with their booty expeditions, even reaching the area of the Sicilian Strait.
 During one of such expeditions, they appeared near Rome.
 There they defeated the Roman army on the river Alia, about 15 km from Rome, and seized without a fight the city abandoned by the inhabitants, which they partially burned down in 386 BCE (390 BCE is also given).
 Only the castle on the Capitol was defended, but the famine forced the Romans to enter into negotiations with the Celts.
 Having obtained a significant ransom in gold, the Celts withdrew from the city.